 Seizures are a serious and sometimes life-threatening condition that you need to be able to recognise and manage in an acute setting.
 This guide gives an overview of the recognition and immediate management of seizures (using an ABCDE approach).

 Is the patient able to talk? (if so the airway is patent)

-Place the patient in the recovery position if possible (to reduce risk of airway compromise).
+Place the patient in the recovery position if possible (to reduce the risk of airway compromise).

 Noisy breathing suggests airway compromise

-- Perform the head tilt, chin lift maneuver.
+- Perform the head tilt, chin lift manoeuvre.

 - If noisy breathing persists try a jaw thrust.

 - If airway still appears compromised use an airway adjunct (e.g. oropharyngeal airway).